solidtime-io/solidtime-desktop/README.md

 <img width="1600" alt="Solidtime Desktop App Demo" src="https://github.com/user-attachments/assets/5b1f801c-bbd6-4b93-9d4a-8c229466403e">

 Desktop Application for Solidtime - The modern open-source time-tracker for macOS, Windows and Linux.

+> [!WARNING]
-**This client is currently in alpha, if you run into any problems please open an issue.**
+> This client is currently in beta, if you run into any problems please open an issue.

 Download the latest versions: